 Existential counseling involves the process of finding individual meaning and value in life and can support your unique expression of purpose in the world.
 Anxiety, fear, apathy, depression, frustration, loneliness, insecurity, meaninglessness, anger, unresolved grief, illness, and chronic conflict – this is human suffering.

 To move through our suffering towards wholeness – this is our reason for existential counseling.

 I have always been attracted to learning new ways of seeing life's many situations and challenges.
 These perspectives have served as portals to opening a new way of being and experiencing.
-These new viewpoints were sought by emersing myself in many fields of study, philosophies, different cultures, and through a variety of living and work environments.
+These new viewpoints were sought by immersing myself in many fields of study, philosophies, different cultures, and through a variety of living and work environments.
 Points of common ground were found and also distinctions; both allowed for new perspectives to emerge.
 These new perspectives are fertile ground that impact all our relationships including the most important one of all: the one we have with our-Self.